Nineluj/FishGame/Fish/Planning/self-8.md

 We did not, but we did factor our the running of each round into: https://github.ccs.neu.edu/CS4500-F20/levelland/blob/84cea04e45bb1db82338a01328cf82abbdea4cfe/Fish/Admin/src/manager/manager.ts#L110-L118

-Which is handles the splitting into groups:
+Which handles the splitting into groups:

 https://github.ccs.neu.edu/CS4500-F20/levelland/blob/84cea04e45bb1db82338a01328cf82abbdea4cfe/Fish/Admin/src/manager/manager.ts#L291-L330